 To qualify for a MMRP Purchase Assistance Grant:

-- The home must be located in one of the City of Chicago’s expanded MMRP Areas – Click here to see if the home you are looking to purchase is located in an MMRP Area.
+- The property must be located in one of the City of Chicago’s expanded MMRP Areas – Click here to to see if the home you are looking to purchase is located in an MMRP Area.

-- Meet household income requirements.
-See income eligibility chart below.
+- A combined household income at or below 120% of Area Median Income (AMI).
+Meet household income requirements.
+See income eligibility chart below;

-- You can pair the grant with either a Conventional Loan or FHA financing.
+- Grant is compatible with either a Conventional Loan or FHA financing.

 MMRP Purchase Assistance Grants are available to low and moderate-income households earning up to 120% of the Area Median Income (AMI) for the Chicago Metropolitan Area as determined by the U.S. Department of Housing and Urban Development towards home purchase.

 Please see table below to determine if you meet the income eligibility requirement.
 Household size and income will be verified by using tax returns and other financial documents during the application process.
 Please refer to the list of required documents you will need to complete the application process.